hayaya22333/uci-gdim33-s25-weekly-activities-GDIM33Activities/README.md

 2. Using Debug.Log gurantees that if the log doesn't appear as expected, the bug will definitely be in the steps before.
 If a function was called after a step to test that step, an unexpected result could also be because of an error in the function itself.
 3. Yes.
 One of the core mechanics is shooting, so I need to lock the cursor in game and only show a crosser in center of screen.
 When selling items, the cursor would be unlocked so the player can selected items for selling and buying.
 4. Yes.
 I will also have an explore state and dialogue state.
 In dialogue state, enemies will not enter Aggro state.

+## W4
+### Activity 1
+My current build contains a fps mechanic and enemy NPCs.
+The player can aim and shoot at NPC to deal damage, and dealing enough damage will kill the NPC and give player EXP.
+UI will show player level, EXP progression, and level up pop-up.
+The enemy will switch state to Aggro upon taking damage, and breifly flinch every time taking shot from player.
+Enemy also contain weak points and shields that will amplify or decrease player damage dealt.

+My play testing goal is to see if the gameplay feels smooth and reasonable, and whether feedbacks are on time and make sense.

+Members: Han Yang, Leo Abe, Jing Cheng, Tiancheng Li

+Playtesting notes:
+-How hitting weak points dealt more damage, which made the gameplay involve more technical skills.
+-Add limitation on player power (ammo? mp?)
+-Add more enemy moving scheme

+### Activity 2